New Wave Advertising Agency MediaNug, Explains Innovative Framework For Platform Specific Content

 In order to stay competitive in social media advertising, MediaNug supports creative testing strategies to help companies measure and maximize ad performance.
 As experts building content for the largest platforms, they will introduce new creative strategies to bring results clients are looking for.
 MediaNug educates industry professionals on the best ways to deliver content that is authentic to users, the brand image, and the platform it’s being published on.
 By following these principles, MediaNug’s ads will blend with organic content and improve connections between brands and consumers.

-MediaNug serves all industries such as, beauty, fashion, food, apps, fintech and entertainment and more.
-They have completed many campaigns that have promoted products and services through UGC (User Generated Content).
+MediaNug serves all industries such as, beauty, fashion, food, apps, fintech, entertainment and more.
+They have completed many campaigns that have promoted products and services through UGC (User Generated Content), graphic design, motion graphics and premium elevated productions.
 Although MediaNug is based in California they work with clients throughout the United States as well as several international markets.
 They have done work in the UK, France, and Germany through localizing US based advertisers.

 MediaNug’s vision is to become leaders in digital advertising for the biggest social platforms.
 They want to help companies transition from legacy media to the new world of social media advertising by showing the benefits of new technologies and creative innovations.